Developer(s) – Polytron Corporation

 Lifespan – 5/10

-To complete the game to 100% can take experienced players around 2 hours, but for players going through the game for the first time, it can take around 5 hours at most, which especially for an open world game is still quite below par.
-Part of the problem is that there is only the few objectives to undertake throughout the game of collecting cubes and cube bits, and unlike most conventional games, doesn’t feature stable elements such as enemies to fight or a great deal of side quests.
+To complete the game to 100% can take experienced players around 2 hours, but for players going through the game for the first time, it can take around 5 hours at most, which especially for an open-world game is still quite below par.
+Part of the problem is that there are only a few objectives to undertake throughout the game of collecting cubes and cube bits, and unlike most conventional games, it doesn’t feature stable elements such as enemies to fight or a lot of side quests.

 Storyline – 5/10

 There isn’t a great deal in the way of story either.
 It follows a character named Gomez, who one day stumbles upon a magic fez, which allows him to change perspectives in order to collect the cubes and restore the universe.
 Apart from that, not much else is elaborated upon.
 The game does break the fourth wall at the beginning by glitching out as soon as the chaos begins to ensure, and the game must then be started back up at that point, but after this, it becomes a case of simply finding the various references to games such as Super Mario Bros and The Legend of Zelda.